surma/surma.dev/content/things/portrait-mode.md

 Light in real life is barely ever parallel, but rather radiating out from a point into all directions.
 More specifically, apart from a few notable exceptions (like mirrors), every material reflects the light that it is hit by evenly into all directions on every point of its surface.
 This allows us to focus on scenarios with one individual point light source, knowing that any real scene is just a collection of many such points.

 We have a point that sends light rays into all directions and we put it on one side of our lens.
 Considering that people were able to take pictures with these simple lenses, there has to be a place on the other side of the lens where all the light rays get focused back into a single point.
-While the light from our point light source will be hitting every part of our lens, we only need to care about two specific light rays to figure this out: The one light ray that is parallel to the lens axis, and the other ray that intersects the focal point.
+While the light from our point light source will be hitting every part of the lens, we only need to care about two specific light rays to figure this out: The one light ray that is parallel to the lens axis, and the other ray that intersects the focal point.
 We know these rays will behave according to our two rules from above and they will (most likely) also intersect on the _other_ side of the lens.
 Wherever these two lines intersect, all other rays will intersect as well.

 <figure>